Brad Crandall: Life and career

 In New York City, Crandall did voice-over commercials for many national clients, including narrating classified films for the army.
-His New York success was covered in a Time magazine article published on May 1, 1964.
+He also narrated documentary films produced by the US Information Agency, including Next Stop: Africa (1970) and Kokosing (1970), and the US Department of State.
 In 1967, he changed his name legally to Bradley Crandall.

 After moving his family to Los Angeles in the 1970s, Crandall did on-camera narrations for popular documentaries produced by Sunn Classic Pictures, including In Search of Noah's Ark (1976), The Lincoln Conspiracy (1977), Beyond and Back (1978), In Search of Historic Jesus (1979), Encounter with Disaster (1979) and The Bermuda Triangle (1979).

-He also did narrating work for NFL Films in the 1980s.
+He also did narrating work for NFL Films in the 1980s, including the highlight film for Super Bowl XIX.
 At the time of his death from kidney failure at 63, Crandall lived on his boat in Redondo Beach, California.

 Influence

 As a young man, Howard Stern was influenced by Crandall.